beijifeng02/How-KNN-Improve-the-Reliability-of-DNN-/README.md

 In this project, we explore how KNN improves the reliability of neural networks, including two parts:
 * how model performs on data samples with different KNN distances
 * whether the KNN distances of out-of-distribution dataset exhibits different distribution compared with in-distribution

+Additionally, we provide a demo for Conformal Prediction.

 ## setups
 We use CIFAR10 and CIFAR100 as in-distribution datasets on which we conduct experiments to answer the first problem.
 We